psono/psono-client/README.md

 # Generate javascript docs

-To generate the javascript run
+To generate the javascript run the following command

 	gulp docs

 # Debug

 ### Firefox:

-We assume you have jpm and firefox developer edition intalled, then you can debug the firefox extension with:
+We assume you have jpm and firefox developer edition installed, then you can debug the firefox extension with:

         gulp
         cd ./password-manager-browser-plugins/build/firefox